mattsui19/imessageJSONexporter/imessage-exporter/README.md

 -c, --copy-method <compatible, efficient, disabled>
-        Specify an optional method to use when copying message attachments Compatible will convert HEIC files to JPEG Efficient will copy files without converting anything If omitted, the default is `disabled`
+        Specify an optional method to use when copying message attachments Efficient will copy files without converting anything Compatible will convert HEIC files to JPEG, CAF to MP4, and MOV to MP4 If omitted, the default is `disabled`
-        ImageMagick is required to convert images on non-macOS platforms.
+        ImageMagick is required to convert images on non-macOS platforms ffmpeg is required to convert audio on non-macOS platforms and video on all platforms

 -p, --db-path <path/to/source>
         Specify an optional custom path for the iMessage database location